dotCMS/core/tools/dotcms-cli/README.md

 dotcms.client.servers.demo=https://demo.dotcms.com/api
 ```

-Notice how the `dotcms.client.servers` property has a postfix matching the profile name in the `dot-services.yml` file.
+Notice how the `dotcms.client.servers` property has a suffix matching the profile name in the `dot-services.yml` file.

 Therefore, in order to add a new instance profile, you need to add a new entry in the `dot-services.yml` file and a new property extending the `application.properties` file.
 Application properties can be extended via system properties, environment variables, `.evn` file or in `$PWD/config/application.properties` file.